Mandy15/MKS65C-shell/README.md

 # MKS65C-shell

 ## Shell Features:
+Reads a line at a time

+Parsees the line to separate the command from its arguments

+Then forks and execs the command

+The parent process waits until the exec'd program exits and then it reads the next command.

+Can exec commands, cd, exit, simple redirectiion, and simple pipes

 ### Attempted:
+Separate multiple commands on one line with ;

 ## Bugs/Restrictions:
-All items on the command line are to be separated by a single space Piping (|) limited to a single pipe
+All items on the command line are to be separated by a single space

+Redirection is limited to a single < or >

+Piping (|) limited to a single pipe

 ## Function Headers: